asap-projects/asap-fsm/master/html/_sources/index.rst.txt

 :doc:`fsm <fsm:api>`
 -------------------------------------------------
-*the project provides a single module, :doc:`fsm <fsm:api>`, which provides the API.
+*the project provides a single module, fsm, which provides the API.
 Start here to understand the classes provided by the library and how to use them to build your own state machine.*

 Acknowledgements
 ================